 Product-market fit

-With this metric, you’re measuring the number of sales you win.
-Sounds straightforward, but you do need to define your meaning of win before you start tracking to ensure consistency.
-Typically a win is when a prospect chooses you over a competitor, a loss is when they chose a competitor's product over yours and a no decision means they don’t buy from anyone.
+Typically, a win is when a prospect chooses you over a competitor, a loss is when they chose a competitor's product over yours, and a “no decision” means they don’t buy from anyone.

 Market share